ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 :   The permitted network type.
 Valid values: `vpc`.

 --vpc-crn
-:   The CRN of VPC instance
+:   The CRN of the VPC instance.

 -i, --instance INSTANCE
 :   Instance name or ID.
-If not set, the context instance specified by `ibmcloud dns instance-target` is used.
+If not set, the context instance that is specified by `ibmcloud dns instance-target` is used.

 --output FORMAT
-:   Specify output format.
+:   Specify the output format.
 Currently, `json` is the only supported format.

 ### `ibmcloud dns permitted-network`
 {: #get-permitted-network}